 Part of the registration process for joining the BPSA includes filling out a Liability Waiver and Medical Release form.
 Since BPSA does not currently offer group liability coverage to local units, we are currently using a liability waiver for any members that join our group and plan on attending any hikes, camp outs, activities, or other events.
 In the future, BPSA plans to offer liability coverage to local scout groups.

-How does the BPSA program differ from the Girl Scouts or the Boy Scouts of America?
+How does the BPSA program differ from the Girl Scouts or the Scouts BSA?

-Some parents and Scouts often have questions about the differences between the Boy Scouts of America’s Scouting program and the BPSA’s traditional Scouting program.
-To address some of those differences and help further define what a Traditional Scouting program is all about, please read our Introduction to Traditional Scouting.
+Some parents and Scouts often have questions about the differences among the Girl Scouts, Scouts BSA (formerly Boy Scouts of America), and the BPSA’s classic scouting program.
+To address some of those differences and help further define how a scouting program can be both inclusive and traditional, please read our Introduction to Traditional Scouting.